SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 * Very short blink - Normal operation or wake on motion.
 * While charging - Pulsing - Charging.
 * While charging - Solid - Fully charged.

+## Troubleshooting

+### Check Console Logs
+1. Open nRF Connect for Desktop.
+1. Open Serial Terminal from nRF Connect.
+1. Ensure your tracker is connected to your computer via cable.
+1. On the top left corner, select your tracker under Devices.
+1. Click the "Connect to Port" button.

 #### SWD Debugging
 * Instructions for the Raspberry Pi, Raspberry Pi Pico, ST-Link V2, and other debuggers will be added in the future.